Can I import a manuscript I wrote elsewhere?

 What if the import or upload does not work?

-If your file does not upload or import correctly, try the following:
+If your file does not import or upload correctly, try the following:

 - Confirm that the file uses the correct format